P. V. Sindhu: 2021

 Sindhu, reaching her first final in over 18 months at the 2021 Swiss Open, suffered a demoralising defeat against Carolina Marín, losing 12–21, 5–21.
 She was then stunned by Pornpawee Chochuwong of Thailand in the semi-final of the All England Open, losing out 17–21, 9–21.
 In May, she was elected as one of the two ambassadors from badminton in the International Olympic Committee's campaign ‘Believe in Sport’, aimed at preventing competition manipulation in the sport.

 Sindhu was seeded sixth at the Tokyo Olympic Games.
 She won both of her group matches against Israel's Ksenia Polikarpova and Hong Kong's Cheung Ngan Yi to progress towards the knockout stage.
-She defeated Denmark's Mia Blichfeldt comfortably in the Round of 16 and reached the quarterfinals.
+She defeated Denmark's Mia Blichfeldt comfortably in the round of 16 and reached the quarter-finals.
 She put up a dominating display to outmanoeuvre fourth seed Akane Yamaguchi of Japan 21–13, 22–20, placing herself in the last four stage, also becoming the only Indian shuttler to reach two consecutive Olympic semi-finals.
 Her opponent for the semi-final was second seed Tai Tzu-ying.
 Sindhu, who was yet to drop a game in the tournament, fell against Taiwan's Tai in two straight games 18–21, 12–21.
 She later beat eighth seed He Bingjiao of China in the playoff to clinch the bronze medal, thereby becoming the first Indian woman and only the fourth player in women's singles badminton to claim two medals at two consecutive Olympic games.

 At the 2021 BWF World Championships, where she competed as the defending champion, Sindhu was seeded sixth.
 She eased past Slovakia's Martina Repiská in her opening encounter in straight games.
-She then defeated ninth seed Pornpawee Chochuwong 21–14, 21–18 in another straight-game encounter to make the quarterfinals.
-However, in the quarterfinals, she went down to top seed Tai Tzu-ying 17–21, 13–21, failing to medal at the World Championships for only the second time in her career.
+She then defeated ninth seed Pornpawee Chochuwong 21–14, 21–18 in another straight-game encounter to make the quarter-finals.
+However, in the quarter-finals, she went down to top seed Tai Tzu-ying 17–21, 13–21, failing to medal at the World Championships for only the second time in her career.

 Sindhu qualified for the 2021 BWF World Tour Finals at the end of the year.
 In the group stage, she beat Line Christophersen (2–0), Yvonne Li (2–0) and lost to Pornpawee Chochuwong (1–2), qualifying for the semi-finals as second in her group.
 In the semi-final, she beat Akane Yamaguchi 21–15, 15–21, 21–19 in an exciting clash to make a third final at the year-end championships, only the second women's singles player to do so.
 In the final, she lost to South Korea's An Se-young to bag a second silver medal at the tournament.